Halil Suleyman Ozerden

-Biography
+Early life and education

 Ozerden was born in Hattiesburg, Mississippi to a Turkish family.
-He obtained his undergraduate education at Edmund A. Walsh School of Foreign Service at Georgetown University in Washington, D.C., receiving a Bachelor of Science in Foreign Service.
-Sul was also a four-year Navy ROTC scholarship student, serving as battalion executive officer (1989).
+He obtained a Bachelor of Science in Foreign Service at Georgetown University's Walsh School of Foreign Service.
+Sul was a four-year Navy ROTC scholarship student, serving as battalion executive officer (1989).
 Upon receiving his commission as a naval officer, he completed United States Navy Flight School in Pensacola, Florida, from 1989 to 1990, and was designated a naval flight officer.
-Ozerden also obtained his Juris Doctor in 1998 from Stanford Law School, and served as associate editor for the Stanford Law Review.
+Ozerden obtained his Juris Doctor in 1998 from Stanford Law School, and served as associate editor for the Stanford Law Review.

-Professional career
+Military Service

 Ozerden served as a commissioned officer in the United States Navy from 1989 to 1995.
 His military service included: naval flight officer/bombardier-navigator, A-6E Intruder; over 1,000 flight hours; mission commander qualified; two six-month Western Pacific deployments aboard the USS Kitty Hawk; head of Safety Department; Navy Commendation Medal for missions flown in Operation Restore Hope (Somalia) and Operation Southern Watch (Iraq); and the Navy Achievement Medal.
 He was honorably discharged with the rank of lieutenant (O-3).

+Legal Career

-Ozerden began his legal career as a law clerk for United States District Judge Eldon E. Fallon of the Eastern District of Louisiana from 1998 to 1999 and also served as a private practice attorney licensed in Mississippi from 1999 to 2007.
+Ozerden began his legal career as a law clerk to Judge Eldon E. Fallon of the Eastern District of Louisiana from 1998 to 1999 and also served as a private practice attorney licensed in Mississippi from 1999 to 2007.

 Federal judicial service

-On the recommendation of United States Senators Thad Cochran and Trent Lott, President George W. Bush nominated Ozerden to be a United States District Judge for the Southern District of Mississippi on January 8, 2007.
-He was confirmed by the United States Senate by a vote of 95–0 on April 24, 2007 and received his commission on May 1, 2007.
+On the recommendation of United States Senators Thad Cochran and Trent Lott, President George W. Bush nominated Ozerden to be a United States district judge of the Southern District of Mississippi on January 8, 2007.
+He was confirmed by the United States Senate on April 24, 2007 by a 95–0 vote.
+He received his commission on May 1, 2007.
+He became chief judge on November 4, 2024.

+In 2023, Ozerden ruled in an anti-vaccine group’s favor after it filed a lawsuit to overturn Mississippi's long-standing, strict vaccination requirements.
+Ozerden determined the First Amendment to the U.S. Constitution allowed parents to decline vaccinations for their children on religious grounds.
+Mississippi law, since 1979, had not allowed parents to exempt their children from vaccinations, except for medical reasons.
+This resulted in Mississippi having one of the highest vaccination rates in the United States, with 99% of kindergarteners immunized.